lutaok/go-aws-fem-melkey-dev/README.md

 - `/login`: where you can login and make the lambda assign you a JWT token that will identifiy the user in input
 - `/protected`: where you can send the retrieved JWT Token and can check if you have the rights to have a successful response from this endpoint

+## Known Issues

+This project is just for testing Go and AWS integration so `Secrets` are in plain text and tests are not present.

+## Credits

 Big thanks to [FrontEnd Masters](https://frontendmasters.com/) and [MelkeyDev](https://github.com/Melkeydev/) for this amazing course.